andyet/padlock/README.md

 #Why

 I wrote this to deal with node_redis in the `WATCH -> GET -> MULTI ... values using the GET ...
 EXEC` scenario.
 I repeatedly had issues with other functions happening between the `WATCH` and the `MULTI` that would send commands and interrupt my `WATCH`.
-I confirmed that this is a known issue that he'd like to solve with the author.
-So I wrote this to use where any function with a `WATCH` will lock and unlock in the `EXEC` callback.
+I confirmed with the author that this is a known issue he plans on solving.
+In the meantime, I wrote this to use in any function with a `WATCH` will lock and unlock in the `EXEC` callback.
+I'm sure you could use this anywhere you need synchronous flow for certain events.

 Could I have done this with another synchronous library?
 Maybe, but I found this straight and to the point.